Resize Images

 public Image::crop(int $width, int $height, int $offset_x = 0, int $offset_y = 0, mixed $background = 'ffffff', string $position = 'top-left'): ImageInterface

-Cuts a rectangular portion of the current image with a given width and height at a specified position.
+Crops a rectangular area of the current image with a given width and height at a given position.
 Pass optional x, y offset coordinates to move the crop by the specified number of pixels.

-You can also specify a background color.
-This color is used to fill any new areas that may be created, e.g. if the cropped area is larger than the original image format.
+You may also specify a background color.
+This color is used to fill any new areas that may be created, for example if the cropped area is larger than the original image format.

 Name | Type | Description |